 If you have never heard of myalgic encephalomyelitis (ME) before, it is probably because you are more familiar with this condition’s common name – chronic fatigue syndrome (CFS).
-Today, we are going to discuss the prevalence of this difficult to diagnose conditions as well as the effects it can have on a patient.
-We will consider the most common symptoms as well as the prospects for chronic fatigue syndrome treatment.
-Finally, we will consider a natural therapy that is bringing hope to ME sufferers.
+Today, we are going to discuss the prevalence of this difficult-to-diagnose condition as well as the effects it can have on a patient.
+We will consider its most common symptoms and a natural therapy that is bringing hope to ME sufferers.

-First of all, when a person is afflicted with a chronic health disorder, it is important to realize you are not alone.
+First of all, when you have a chronic health disorder, it is important to realize you are not alone.
 With that in mind, just how common is ME?
 Because diagnosis is such a long and difficult process, many people give up before ever getting an official diagnosis.
-This results in the necessity of using estimates instead of exact figures.
 On a global scale, the site ME Action estimates that there are anywhere between 15 million and 30 million people suffering from chronic fatigue syndrome globally.

 Chronic Fatigue Syndrome Symptoms

 Most people are aware of the primary symptom of chronic fatigue which is the debilitating lack of energy that grows worse with exertion.
 However, this is far from being the only symptom of this condition.
 Here are 7 of the most common chronic fatigue syndrome symptoms: